socialfoundations/folktables/README.md

 ```
 The CPS data source contains more specific labor force and employment data.
 It
 is also separable by state as well as the District of Columbia.
 Below is the
-`CPSEmployment` task, which has different features, using data from DC.
+`CPSEmployment` task, which has different features from `ACSEmployment`, using data from DC.
 ```py
 from folktables import CPSDataSource, CPSEmployment